devatengit/on-premises-mariadb-agent/README.md

 sudo docker-compose down
 ```

-It will stop all running containers and delete all the containers.
+ &nbsp; It will stop all running containers and delete all the containers.